Have leftover mashed potatoes and don’t know what to do with them? Turn them into these leftover mashed potato waffles for a mess-free lunch!

 Here is what you’ll need to make these leftover mashed potato waffles:

-Ingredients to make mashed potato waffles.
-Specific quantities provided in recipe card.
+Ingredients to make leftover mashed potato waffles.

 • Leftover Mashed Potatoes: The main base for these waffles.
+I like to use mashed potatoes made with Yukon gold potatoes as the base.

-• Shredded Cheese: Mozzarella cheese is a good low sodium option, but any shredded cheese works well.
-I like to use cheddar or 4-cheese mexican blend.
+• Shredded Cheese: Mozzarella cheese is a good low-sodium option, but any shredded cheese works well.
+I like to use cheddar or 4-cheese Mexican blend.

 • Egg: Used as a binder to help hold the waffles together.